Skip to contents

 an integer specifying the maximum number of distinct levels to retain (including the catch-all level).
 If not positive, all unique values of x are used.

-a character string for the catch-all level.
+a character string for the catch-all level (used when lump = "rank").

 tag